isaacnmm/pestpolicy-hugo2XX/content/posts/best-laptop-tablet-combo/index.md

 - Compromised functionality
 - Too big
 ?
-Lets get one thing clear:�You need to understand the terminology used to refer to options on the market before you can isolate the best laptop-tablet combo for your needs.
+Lets get one thing clear:You need to understand the terminology used to refer to options on the market before you can isolate the best laptop-tablet combo for your needs.
 - Though often used interchangeably, the terms hybrid and convertible refer to two distinct designs.
 ### 2. Hybrid
 A hybrid (also known as detachable-hybrid) is generally a laptop that features a removable screen.